Football Running Back Types

 Though the above list encompasses the position names and jobs associated with particular types of running backs, there are a number of other names given to running backs to describe their traits and where they excel in particular.
 Those are as follows:

 - Power Back

 - All Purpose Backs

-A blocking back is the type of running back that plays the fullback position most of the time.
-Their main job is to block, protect the ball carrier, and open space to other runners.
-They are big and strong players with a tough mindset.
+A blocking back is a type of running back that plays the fullback position most of the time.
+Their main job is to block, protect the ball carrier, and open space for runners.
+They are big and strong players with tough mindsets.
 Blocking backs can also run with the ball, but their main job is to block.